pradeephubgit/questdb.io/docs/develop/authenticate.md

 echo "$KID ec-p-256-sha256 $X $Y" | tee /var/lib/questdb/conf/auth.txt
 ```

-Once you create the file, reference it in the server
+Once you created the file, you will need to reference it in the server
 [configuration](/docs/reference/configuration/):

 ```bash title='/path/to/server.conf'